asiminah/asiminah.github.io/submenu/algprelim.md

 * Session six, ([Jan.
 2018 prelim](https://math.uconn.edu/wp-content/uploads/sites/2511/2018/12/jan2018alg.pdf)), ([Aug.
 2017 prelim](https://math.uconn.edu/wp-content/uploads/sites/2511/2018/12/aug2017alg.pdf))

 **Here are some random notes of things that were helpful for me when I was studying:**
 * <a href="/assets/pdf/GeneralNotes.pdf" target="_blank">General (brief) overview</a>.
 This has most, but not all, important definitions and theorems.
 * <a href="/assets/pdf/GpActionThms.pdf" target="_blank">Theorems with group actions on finite groups</a>.
 It is good and helpful to know the proofs of these, or at least to memorize the main tools used in the proofs.
 * <a href="/assets/pdf/RingTheory.pdf" target="_blank">Ring theory</a>.
 This has a lot of useful theorems and proofs, some of which have appeared on past prelims, but this is not exhaustive of all the ring theory material.
+* <a href="/assets/pdf/LinAlgProblems.pdf" target="_blank">Ring theory</a>.
+This has linear algebra problems/solutions from past homeworks and exams from when I took the course.

 <!--